DIRECTV is our top choice for regional sports networks and offers channels for every appetite, but watch out for second-rate DVR tech and hidden fees.

 Finally, the premium tier is Peacock Premium Plus.
 It’s twice the price and, in our opinion, rarely worth the cost.
 You get the same content with fewer commercials and the ability to download shows to watch offline (but no ability to DVR live content).
 It’s pretty meh.

-Cleverly named after the inventor of the television, Philo is one of the cheapest live TV options we tested.
-It’s a great value for limited live TV and an endless array of movies, entertainment, and lifestyle shows.
-There are other add-ons, but even if you pay for them all, you’ll still pay less than most of the other live TV services we reviewed.
-You’ll also find more than 60,000 shows in the on-demand library, but it’s hard to recommend Philo for most cord cutters.
+Cleverly named after the inventor of the television, Philo is one of the cheapest live TV options available.
+It’s a great value for live TV and vast array of movies, entertainment, and lifestyle shows.
+There are other add-ons, but even if you pay for them all, you’ll still pay less than most of the other live TV services.
+You’ll also find more than 75,000 titles in the on-demand library.

-The service stays super cheap by skipping local channels, sports, national news, and many of the most popular national networks.
+Philo stays super cheap by skipping local channels, sports, national news, and many of the most popular national networks.
 (1) You’re also locked out of recently aired entertainment from PBS, NBC, ABC, CBS, and Fox.
-A digital antenna is an easy workaround, but you’ll need a separate DVR if you want to save the content to watch later.
-You could sign up for on-demand streaming apps to make up the difference, but prices add up quickly.
+A digital antenna is an easy workaround that can enable you to watch your local news.

 DIRECTV offers one of the best day-to-day viewing experiences available from any live TV service, and its picture quality is hard to beat.